-You can be treated as being homeless if it is not reasonable for you to remain in your property.
-It is not reasonable for you to remain if it is probable this would lead to you or a member of your household experiencing domestic or other violence.
+You can be treated as being homeless if it is not reasonable for you to remain living in your property.
+It is not reasonable for you to remain if it is probable this would lead to you or a member of your household experiencing violence or domestic abuse.

 Violence includes threats of violence likely to be carried out.
-Domestic violence has an even broader meaning and includes psychological, physical, sexual, financial or emotional abuse.
+Domestic abuse has an even broader meaning and includes psychological, physical, sexual, financial, or emotional abuse, as well as coercive control.

-Being treated as homeless gives you reasonable preference on the housing register, but it is also possible to make a homelessness application to a local authority.
-Do not leave a property or terminate a tenancy without getting advice, as you may be considered 'intentionally homeless'.
+Being treated as homeless gives you reasonable preference on the housing register, but it is also possible to make a homelessness application for assistance to a local authority.
+Do not leave a property or terminate a tenancy without getting advice, as you may be considered 'intentionally homeless.'

-Local authorities can and do re-house homeless households in private rented accommodation, so you may be giving up security of tenure.
-For more information, see factsheet 89, Homelessness.
-In Wales, see Age Cymru factsheet 89w, Dealing with homelessness in Wales.
+Local authorities can re-house homeless households in private rented accommodation, which has more limited security of tenure.
+For more information, see factsheet 89.
+Homelessness.

-8 The Community Trigger
+10 The Community Trigger

-If you have reported anti-social behaviour and are not getting any respite, you may be able to use the 'Community Trigger'.
+If you have reported anti-social behaviour and are not getting any respite, you may be able to use the 'Community Trigger.'
 This entitles you to a multi-agency review of your case if a certain threshold is met.
-In some areas, it is known as an 'ASB Case Review'.